-Upcoming October Meeting of Regina Branch of SGS
+Upcoming January Meeting of Regina SGS' Branch

-Don't forget to attend the monthly meeting of the Regina branch of the Saskatchewan Genealogical Society (SGS), which will be held on TUESDAY, October 22, 2013 at the SGS Library located 110-1514 11th Avenue.
+Don't forget to attend the monthly meeting of the Regina branch of the Saskatchewan Genealogical Society (SGS), which will be held on TUESDAY, January 28, 2014 at the SGS Library located 110-1514 11th Avenue.

 For more information about the meeting, please contact the Regina branch at firstname.lastname@example.org.
 For information about the Regina branch, check out their website.

 Note: The general public is invited to attend 2 monthly meetings before being asked to join the branch.

 The Regina-based Friends of the Saskatchewan Archives Board (FOSA) meet every second month to review past activities and plan future programs and events.
 The group will be meeting this upcoming Wednesday:

 Categories: Stories From Our Past

 Stories From Our Past : The "Past Lives" of Some Notable Regina Landmarks